mreguler/hugo-mock-landing-page-domain-name/README.md

 # hugo-mock-landing-page
-This public repository is for Pt.
-4 of Homework 1 for CIS 3500.
+This public repository is a customized landing page for a hypothetical product "InsightBot" for Homework 1 for CIS 3500 Spring 2024.